-Among the many ways yoga can change your life is it teaches you to get grounded when life tries to topple you over.
-Like anything worth achieving, it takes trial and error, failure and practice to hone this skill.
+Among the many ways yoga can change your life is by teaching you how to stay grounded when life tries to topple you over.
+Like anything worth achieving, it takes trial and error, failure and practice to master this skill.

 Why is it important to get grounded?

 Things change all the time.
-Every day, the unexpected happens or has the potential to happen.
-Without a solid foundation, we can easily topple off course.
-When things don’t go as planned, it’s not always clear how to respond.
-It may be easy to panic.
+The unexpected happens or has the potential to happen every day.
+Without a solid foundation, we can easily topple off course when we need to adapt to a new plan.
+When things don’t go the way we envisioned them, it’s not always clear how to respond.
+Often, our initial response is panic.

 Yoga poses to get grounded and stay flexible

 Grounding poses in yoga include mountain pose, downward facing dog and, eventually, handstand.
-Yoga teachers tell us these poses strengthen our connection to the earth by rooting us into the ground through our feet (in mountain pose), through our hands and shoulders (in handstand) or through our hands, shoulders and feet (in downward facing dog).
+These poses strengthen our connection to the earth by rooting us into the ground through our feet (in mountain pose), through our hands and shoulders (in handstand) or through our hands, shoulders and feet (in downward facing dog).
 Other grounding poses include tree pose, standing forward bend, warrior, hero’s pose and even child’s pose.

-The important thing about most grounding poses is that, although we root firmly, we are also able to sway.
-This is easier to learn with poses like tree, warrior and handstand, poses in which we’re often a bit shaky, especially when first learning them.
+The important thing about most grounding poses is that although we root firmly, we’re also able to sway.
+This is easier to notice in poses like tree, warrior and handstand, as we’re often a bit shaky in them, especially at first.